Laci1953/RC2014-CPM/HiTech C compiler optimization/readme.txt

 As a conclusion, the RC2014's provided with 128 KB RAM can now take full advantage of having more memory space, while working with the HiTech C tools.

+A clone of the C.COM compiler is provided, with an extra switch -% listing memory use statistics for P1, CGEN and OPTIM

 See the TEST folder for examples of large C files being processed on a RC2014 provided with the SC108 board (128KB RAM).